Isaac L. Ellwood: Support for higher education

-DeKalb is home to Northern Illinois University and Ellwood played a major role in making it a reality.
-It was Clinton Rosette who helped persuade Ellwood that the new Northern Illinois State Normal School should be in DeKalb.
+Ellwood played a major role in the history of Northern Illinois University.
+Clinton Rosette helped persuade Ellwood that the new Northern Illinois State Normal School should be in DeKalb.
 So convinced was Ellwood that he used all methods at his disposal to support the cause.
 His own capital, his time and his political influence were all used to gain DeKalb the new college.

 Governor John Altgeld appointed Ellwood to the Board of Trustees, who were responsible for selecting a site for the normal school.
 This allowed him to assert all the more political influence.
 In the name of securing the future school for DeKalb Ellwood reportedly donated $20,000 and fronted another $50,000 in a non-interest bearing loan, along with 4.1 acre of land for the new school.
 The bid was ultimately successful and the normal school eventually became NIU.

 Texas ranching

-In the ensuing time Ellwood's interest in ranching grew.
-On a trip to Texas in 1889 he purchased the 130,000 acre (530 km²) Renderbrook Ranch in Mitchell County.
-In 1891 he purchased an additional 128000 acre northwest of Lubbock, Texas.
+On a business trip to Texas in 1886, he purchased the 130,000 acre (530 km²) in Mitchell County from John and Dudley Snyder.
+In 1891, he purchased an additional 128000 acre northwest of Lubbock, Texas.
 He acquired more area in 1902 and 1906 bringing his total holdings in Texas to 265000 acre.
 In all, at its height Spade Ranch and Ellwood's other Texas land holdings encompassed 395000 acre.

-He built a ten-room "cottage" in Port Arthur, Texas which was an authentic copy of a Pompeiian villa from 74 CE.

-Ellwood continued to acquire ranch land until almost the time he died, in Dekalb, Illinois in 1910.
+Ellwood continued to acquire ranch land until almost the time he died, in Dekalb, Illinois, on September 11, 1910.

-Trivia
+Legacy

-The borough of Ellwood City, Pennsylvania is named after Isaac L. Ellwood.
+The borough of Ellwood City, Pennsylvania is named after Ellwood.